 Both the diabetes wound care market and surgical recovery wound care market are growing at a tremendous rate.

-Ernst & Young LLP (EY US) announced that Jason Matuszewski, CEO and Chairman of the Board of BioStem Technologies (OTC: BSEM), was named an Entrepreneur Of The Year 2025 Florida Award winner!
+Ernst & Young LLP (EY US) announced that Jason Matuszewski, CEO and Chairman of the Board of BioStem Technologies (OTCQB: BSEM), was named an Entrepreneur Of The Year 2025 Florida Award winner!

 Entrepreneur Of the Year is the preeminent competitive awards program for entrepreneurs and leaders of high-growth companies.
 For 40 years, EY US has celebrated ambitious entrepreneurs who are transforming industries, impacting communities and creating long-term value.